dozmorovlab/excluderanges_supplementary/Scripts/WGS_reprocessing/README.md

-> Page 16 line 38, is the comparison all SNPs called in T2T compared to the GIAB benchmark?
-This is likely to inflate FP since many regions in T2T wouldn't be covered by the benchmark.
-If the authors didn't already, I suggest restricting this analysis to regions with hg38 correspondence in the T2T assembly.

 # T2T variants within hg38 common regions

 - `02_annotate_reannotate.sh` - commands to reannotate T2T-called SNPs focusing on regions common between T2T anf hg38 genome assemblies